Aars

-Aars or Års, (Note: According to Retskrivningsordbogen § 3.2, both are correct.) (/da/) is a Danish town with a population of 8,708 (1 January 2025) in Himmerland, Denmark.
+Aars or Års, (Note: According to Retskrivningsordbogen § 3.2, both are correct.) (/da/) is a Danish town with a population of 8,738 (1 January 2026) in Himmerland, Denmark.
 Administratively, Aars is the municipal seat of Vesthimmerland Municipality and biggest town of Vesthimmerland Municipality, Region Nordjylland since 2007 and it was also the seat of the mayor in the now abolished Aars Municipality.
 The town was founded in the 14th century.
 It is one of the four principal towns of Vesthimmerland, the other ones being Farsø, Løgstør and Aalestrup.
 Aars is a former railway town.
 It is currently the 77th largest city in Denmark just behind Nivå but in front of Løgten in Aarhus Municipality.
-It is the 11th biggest town/city in Region Nordjylland in front of Skagen but just behind Sæby.
+It is the 11th biggest town/city in Region Nordjylland in front of Svenstrup but just behind Nykøbing Mors.
 The town has the nickname Cimbri's town (Danish: Kimbrenes by).

 History

 Name

 The name Aars first appears in 1345.
 The site name researcher Svend Aakjær's statement was that it originates from the Old Norse / Old English word árr or ármadr (Ar in old English).
 Which in Danish means the king's ombudsman or earl.
 Another explanation is that it comes from the man name Aar / Ar.